lliont/Lionasm/README.md

 Lionasm
 -------

-An assembler for Lion 16-bit FPGA based CPU.
+An assembler for Lion 16-bit FPGA based CPU & the Lion project sources.

 Lion CPU and Lion Computer which is a homebrew 16-bit computer based on this cpu, are made by Theodoulos Liontakis.